-With its rich history, delicious food and breathtaking architecture dating back hundreds of years, Rome is a wonder to explore.
+With its rich history, delicious food, and breathtaking architecture dating back hundreds of years, Rome is a wonder to explore.
 The city is bursting with bucket list items from the Colosseum to the Sistine Chapel.

 Best Time to Visit Rome